imanghafoori1/laravel-terminator/README.md

 # Remember:

-## Controllers are Controllers, they are not Responders !!!
+## Controllers Are Controllers, They Are Not Responders !!!

-They control the execution flow and send commands to other objects and tell them what to do.
-Their responsibily is not to send a response back to the client.
+Controllers, control the execution flow of your code and send commands to other objects and tell them what to do.
+Their responsibily is not sending a response back to the client.

 Consider the code below: